 Incoming Employees

-To qualify as an incoming employee, you must prove that you were living at least 150 kilometers outside of the Dutch border for more than 16 months in the last 24 months before your first working day in the Netherlands.
+To qualify as an incoming employee, you must prove that you were living more than 150 kilometers outside of the Dutch border for more than 16 months in the 24 months prior to your first working day in the Netherlands.

 Expertise Requirements

-If a highly skilled migrant wants to make use of the 30% ruling, they must have specific expertise.
+If you want to make use of the 30% ruling, you must have a specific expertise.
 To demonstrate this specific expertise a minimum income standard applies.
 This income standard is indexed yearly.

 How to Calculate